Surrogacy for Lesbian Couples — Process, Costs & Legal Steps to Build Your Family

 What Are the Step-by-Step Surrogacy Process Stages for Lesbian Couples?

 Knowing the stages ahead makes the journey more manageable.
-Typical steps include choosing an agency, matching with a surrogate, completing medicalprocedures, and finalizing legalagreements.
+Typical steps include choosing an agency, matching with a surrogate, completing medical procedures, and finalizing legal agreements.
 Each stage has practical and emotional considerations we’ll outline below.

 How Do You Match with the Right Surrogate?